 The black Wagyu herd in the U.S. came primarily from three Japanese prefectures (counties) located in southern Japan: Hyogo, Shimane, and Tottori.
 The red Wagyu were produced in Kumamoto prefecture on the island of Kyushu.
 The rugged terrain and isolation of each of these prefectures led to different characteristics in their cattle.

 Most Wagyu cattle in the U.S. descend from the bull Tajiri and are known as Tajima.
 While noted for excellent marbling, this strain typically produces smaller frame, slower growth, and less milk than those from the Shimane/Itozakura, Tottori/Kedaka, or Kumamoto red strains.
 Unlike some of the early breeders, we prefer a balance of traits, producing cattle that grow well and have good maternal qualities while not sacrificing marbling.
 Understanding the strengths and weaknesses of the various bloodlines guides our breeding decisions.
-Contact us to discuss how we can improve the characteristics of your heard!
+Contact us to discuss how we can improve the characteristics of your herd!